 If the tires are patchy or dull, a freshly washed car can still look incomplete.
 Tire dressing is the source of that deep, dark, "just detailed" sheen, and there are two primary formulas available on the market today: solvent-based and water-based.
-The best tire dressing and the best tire shine are claimed by each, but which one is best for you will depend on your driving style, detailing routine, and goals.
+The Super blue tire shine and the best tire shine are claimed by each, but which one is best for you will depend on your driving style, detailing routine, and goals.
 This guide helps you choose the best tire shine product for a long-lasting, head-turning finish by analyzing the benefits and drawbacks of both options.

 What Exactly Is Tire Dressing?